Gummar/Lethal-Bots/Thunderstore/README.md

 ## Things to add
 - More Orders, currently you can tell them to loot and follow you.
 There are a decent amount of chat commands at least?
 - I hope to make them able to do more on the ship terminal in the future.
 Like purchasing items and who knows what else!
-- Add some kind of voice recognition software, so bots could respond to simple voice commands.
-(DEVNOTE: Looks like there are some librarys on thunderstore that could help me with this endeavor!)
+- ~~Add some kind of voice recognition software, so bots could respond to simple voice commands.
+(DEVNOTE: Looks like there are some librarys on thunderstore that could help me with this endeavor!)~~ DONE! :)
 - As stated earlier, add TTS to bots so they can be better at relaying information to players.
 (DEVNOTE: TTS would be perfect for helping the bots declare enemies on the terminal!)

 ## Bugs to fix
 - The game will lag during the inital landing sequence after the bots spawn.
 I have no idea what causes this, but it fixes itself after the ship lands.
-This only seems to happen with about 8 or more bots.
+This only seems to happen with about 21 or more bots.
 If you play with the default lobby size of 4 players, you won't see this issue.
 (DEVUPATE: Found out it might have something to do with collsion, have a few ideas on how to aleviate it!)
 - Sand spider web trap not working for bots.
 Transpiler or Postfix should work, just need to find out what would be the best option.
 - Snare Fleas ignore bots that walk under them.
 The cause is that they only check for the Local Client walks under them, a transpiler or postfix can fix this!
 - Nutcracker ignoring bots.
 The cause of this is known, but I still don't know a good way to fix it yet!
 - Ghost Girl spawns but does nothing if it picks a bot.
 Plans to fix this are currently in the works!
 Lets just say its a lot of transpiler work.......
 - Compatibility with modded maps, for environmental hazards damages.
 The cause is due to most of the player code only running on the local player, I think I can get some kill triggers to work using transpilers/postfixes.
 - Bots don't use ladders, I know this is a major issue, but fixing it is harder than it seems.
 For now they use the same movement as the masked!
+- Bots can hear you speak if you have push to talk set.
+The cause of this is how PySpeech works, since it runs a separate application that listens to your microphone.
+I may be able to fix this......